alexbleich/housing-affordability-tool/README.md

-# Basic Info about the Housing Affordability Visualizer
+# Housing Affordability Visualizer: The Basics

 *A simple web tool showing how policy choices change total development cost (TDC) and who can afford new homes in Vermont.*